Dead Set: Filming

 The Big Brother eye logo featured in Dead Set was described by Brooker as a combination of several of the real logos used throughout the series.
-The design of the fictional Big Brother set was made to look as authentic as possible - it featured similar cameras, two-way mirrors (which could be angled to avoid revealing the camera crew), astroturf and the actual (albeit slightly modified) Diary Room chair from Big Brother 8.
+The design of the fictional Big Brother set was made to look as authentic as possible – it featured similar cameras, two-way mirrors (which could be angled to avoid revealing the camera crew), astroturf and the actual (albeit slightly modified) Diary Room chair from Big Brother 8.
 Filming inside the fictional Big Brother set for the first episode was done using Digital Betacam technology, to retain the look and feel of the actual Big Brother series.
 The rest of the scenes were shot using the Arriflex D-20.

 Filming for the series took place over the summer of 2008, mainly at Longcross Studios and the surrounding areas.
-The eviction of Pippa (Kathleen McDermott) was filmed at the actual Big Brother House in Elstree, on 18 July 2008 - the same night that Belinda was evicted.
-Before she left the house, McDermott was placed in the stairwell of the House, and "evicted" in front of the show's live audience.
+The eviction of Pippa (Kathleen McDermott) was filmed at the actual Big Brother House in Elstree on 18 July 2008 – the same night that Belinda was evicted.
+Before she left the house, McDermott was placed in the stairwell of the House and "evicted" in front of the show's live audience.
 McDermott and Davina McCall had previously shot an improvised "eviction interview".
-In addition, several former Big Brother housemates appeared as themselves and were filmed chatting to each other as part of a fictional "reunion", before Dead Sets crew members "surprised" them in order to film a shocked reaction.
+In addition, several former Big Brother housemates appeared as themselves.
+They were filmed chatting to each other as part of a fictional "reunion" before Dead Sets crew members "surprised" them to film a shocked reaction.

 Scenes featuring McCall as a zombie were filmed in one day, and the bodies lying around the corridor during the scene were created with SFX dummies (besides Eugene Sully's, which McCall is seen feasting on).
-McCall stated that she was covered in bruises the next day, due to hammering on the door in several scenes.
+McCall stated that she was covered in bruises the next day due to hammering on the door in several scenes.
 She based her zombie-running style on the T-1000 from the 1991 film Terminator 2: Judgment Day.
 As she was restricted to only one day's filming, a dummy of McCall was used in some scenes for which she was unavailable.

-Filming of the series was found to be difficult, due to budgetary and time constraints.
-Some extras were redressed to play different zombies due to the cost of the contact lenses used as zombie eyes; and the scene in Episode 2 in which Alex and Riq's car breaks down was originally meant to be an explosive car crash.
-Brooker cited similar constraints as the reason for the elimination of his original concept for the final episode, which would have been set six months after the outbreak.
-Many of the zombies featured in the crowd scenes - including the final assault on the house - were volunteers recruited through the internet.
+Filming of the series was found to be difficult due to budgetary and time constraints.
+Some extras were redressed to play different zombies due to the cost of the contact lenses used as zombie eyes, and the scene in Episode 2 in which Alex and Riq's car breaks down was initially meant to be an explosive car crash.
+Brooker cited similar constraints for eliminating his original concept for the final episode, which would have been set six months after the outbreak.
+Many of the zombies featured in the crowd scenes – including the final assault on the house – were volunteers recruited through the internet.

-Charlie Brooker himself also has a brief cameo as a zombie in the second episode.
+In the second episode, Charlie Brooker also has a brief cameo as a zombie.